floorish/smooth-scroll/README.md

 ### Changes:

 - Added element ids as possible target
-- Only used on elements that have a existing target
+- Only used on elements that have an existing target

 ---